ordercloud-api/release-notes/content/blogs/xp-is-not-database.md

 We want nothing more than for the apps you build on OrderCloud.io to be a smashing success.
 To that end, we’re here to help.
 We have both free and paid support options available.
 Use them if you feel you don’t have all the answers you need, especially in the critical early stages of development.

-We like to tout `XP` as the poster child of our [“Flexibility over Features“]({filename}flexibility-over-features.md) matra.
+We like to tout `XP` as the poster child of our [“Flexibility over Features“]({filename}flexibility-over-features.md) mantra.
 But like any tool, it is important to recognize its purpose, as well as its limitations.